 If my child does not have digital or online access at home, how will you support them to access remote education?

 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education:

 If you are struggling with your child not having any access to a suitable device, then please contact the school.
-We may be able to loan you a laptop or iPad from school.
-We currently have 17 devices (14 laptops and 3 iPads) for loan.
-There is an agreement to sign for all loan devices.
+We may be able to loan you a laptop or iPad from school from our 'Home Learning Load Devices' There is an agreement to sign for all loan devices.
 This will allow access to Seesaw to view the home learning plans.
-It will also have ‘Zoom’ for any live meetings, like assembly for example.
+It will also have ‘Zoom’ for any live meetings.

 If you do not have a suitable device and feel you need printed materials, this can be arranged.
 Please contact your child’s class teacher via Seesaw, or phone the school, to explain what you require.
 We will endeavour to provide you with a pack to collect.
-(Note: during the pandemic, this is not the preferred solution as it needs multiple people to handle paperwork.
+(Note: during a period of infection control, this is not the preferred solution as it needs multiple people to handle paperwork.
 This increases the risk of infection.
 Please use the home learning plan on Seesaw and internet access where possible.)

 In terms of submitting work to the teachers, please use Seesaw primarily.
 The app is simple to use and you can upload work that your teacher will be able to review and provide feedback on.
 If you cannot do this, paper work can be brought in to school in a named envelope.
 (Note: we will be quarantining work to 72 hours before reviewing it)

 If school is open as normal, then there will be limited 'live' lessons as the teacher is teaching the class all day.
 However, should there be a return to a school closure for the majority, then the teachers may have more capacity for live sessions.
 This will of course depend on the number of Key workers and vulnerable children in school and how many teachers are allocated to teach these groups.

 Teachers plan to teach in a number of different ways, depending on the area in question.